Healthy Students are Better Students

 Research shows that improved nutrition — starting with breakfast — coupled with increased physical activity may lead to improved academic performance.

-Compared in the image above are two brain composite scans — one showing brain activity of students while sitting quietly and another scan showing brain activity after 20 minutes of physical activity, like recess.
+Compared in the image below are two brain composite scans — one showing brain activity of students while sitting quietly and another scan showing brain activity after 20 minutes of physical activity, like recess.
 The scan taken after the exercise shows improved cognition.

 As a registered dietitian, people often ask me how to improve their children’s diets.
-The truth is small steps can make a big difference.
+The truth is that small steps can make a big difference.
 Be sure your child eats breakfast every day.
 Find out if your school offers breakfast — it’s a great alternative for busy families.
 If your school does not offer school breakfast, consider asking them to do so.

 Child health is a priority for everyone including parents, educators, school administrators, and the community.
 We can work together to help students succeed in the classroom.
 The bottom line is healthy students are better students.